bullno1/ugc/README.md

 The second parameter of `ugc_visit` must not be NULL and must point to a `ugc_header_t`.

-`free_fn` will be called when μgc has determined that a language is garbage.
+`free_fn` will be called when μgc has determined that a language's object is garbage.
 It should release an object's resources:

 ```c